GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 On project import the configured max object size on the target Gerrit server is ignored.

-Draft changes, draft patch sets, change edits and draft comments are *not* imported.
+Change edits and draft comments are *not* imported.

 #### Process